 - have any breeding Schedule 1, or otherwise notable, bird records been recorded within the zone of influence? (see Scoping for Schedule 1 surveys for further information on how to proceed where Schedule 1 species have been identified);

 - are any designated sites with qualifying bird features and/or other locations of note to birds (i.e. local wildlife sites and/or nature reserves) present within the zone of influence?;

 - are there habitats present within the proposed development site and/or the zone of influence which are known to be of value to notable bird species and/or assemblages (e.g. woodland or heathland habitats which support bird species of conservation concern)?;

 - where does the proposed development site lie geographically?
 Is this location known to be of importance to birds?
 Does this importance vary on a seasonal basis?

 A further important consideration following the interpretation of the desk study data is to consider whether there are sufficient and suitable desk study data to avoid the need for survey work.
 For example, regular long-term WeBS data may negate the requirement for surveys for wetland sites.
 When making this determination it is important to consider whether the data available are of sufficient quality, sufficiently recent (see CIEEM guidance) and at the correct spatial scale.
 Furthermore, are the data available to the public and/or permitted to be used for commercial purposes?

 Desk study data should also inform the surveys required.
-For example a breeding bird survey may not always be the most appropriate methodology and species-specific survey methods may be required.
+For example in addition to breeding and non-breeding bird surveys, species-specific survey methods may also be required.